Mashu01/FEND-Neighborhood-Map-Project/README.md

 ## Notes
 Because React comes with a Serverice Worker built into the package, I simply "registered" the service worker in the index.js according to the instructions.

+Offline functionality of the app is only available in Production Mode.
+This caches the app boilerplate using the service worker provided with Create React App.
+The API data and map data are only shown when there is a network connection, to avoid any terms of service.